5 Trends Expected to Impact the Real Estate Market in 2017

 1. Interest rates are expected to remain within their historically low range.
 In fact, the Mortgage Bankers Association's most recent mortgage finance forecast predicts the rates on 30-year fixed rate mortgages will increase steadily toward the 4.4% area1 throughout 2017, so many homeowners are acting quickly to take advantage today's low rates before they inch up.

 2. Home values are also expected to continue rising at a moderate pace thanks to strong sources of demand.
-More Millennials are buying their first homes, while Baby Boomers are moving into housing more appropriate for their retirement years.
+More Millennials are becoming first time home buyers, while Baby Boomers are moving into housing more appropriate for their retirement years.
 The current housing supply will also keep values moving up since smaller homes continue to be in greater demand and are in shorter supply.
 It's a trend that favors move-up buyers—those looking for larger homes—since that supply is expected to remain stronger than the demand for it, at least in the near-term.

 3. "Surban" will be a strong contender for "word of the year" within the industry.
 The further melding of suburban-style living with urban settings—surban—is expected to find expression in even more new developments as buyers seek access to the best of both worlds.